• Skip to primary navigation

 Variations and tips for black bean curry

-• Other cream: If using a different plant-based cream, you probably won't need to use as much stock or water.
-If using coconut milk, add this at the same time as the tomatoes and simmer gently to thicken.
+• Other cream: If using coconut milk or a different plant-based cream, you probably won't need to use as much stock or water.

 • Consistency: If you want the black beans to break down more, mash the curry lightly with a potato masher before adding the spinach.